open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ## Staleness

 Staleness is a property of a metric stream.
-When a metric stream that previously produced data has not produced data, at some point it should be considered "stale" and no longer be considered live.

-When interacting with live metrics data, an application that fails to produce data may be considered stale by several mechanisms.

-The
-notion of staleness is considered pulling metrics data, as with an OpenMetrics receiver,

-When data failed to produce data the stream is considered "stale".

-i.e. we know the stream existed, but we're not sure whether or not to expect data going forward.
+When a metric stream that previously produced data stops producing valid data, the stream is considered "stale".
+For consumers of metrics data, it is important to know when a stream of metrics comes to an end, meaning no more points will be produced, compared with a stream of metrics that is interrupted because data collection is failing.

-Consumers and Producers of metric streams have two mechanisms to denote "staleness" of a metric stream: > An implicit mechanism that leverages expectation on when metric points should arrive, and an explicit mechanism where staleness is denoted directly in metric data points.
+Consumers and producers of metric streams have two mechanisms to denote staleness in a metric stream: an implicit mechanism that leverages expectation on when metric points should arrive, and an explicit mechanism where staleness is denoted directly in metric data points.

-Implementations have implicit and explicit means of detecting when a stream ceases being written.
-Consumers of metric streams may wish to know when a stream is defined by an invalid value, a condition known as "staleness".

 ### Explicit Staleness

+The explicit mechanism is important to consider in active monitoring configurations, where one piece of software reports metrics on behalf of another, as in Prometheus.
+In active monitoring, the protocol is required to encode the explicit absense of data at specific times.

+Active monitoring sources act as a single writers on behalf of the monitored resource.
+In this configuration, an unbroken sequence of events is written by one monitoring agent, and following the precedent set by Prometheus, consider the value associated with the `Metric` data point to be independent of the `Attributes`, `StartTimeUnixNanos` and `TimeUnixNanos` fields.

-The explicit mechanism, characteristic of the Prometheus Remote-Write protocol, uses IEEE 754 floating point NaN values to encode invalid measurements with an explicit timestamp.
+The recommended mechanism for active monitors to convey invalid measurements, characteristic of the Prometheus Remote-Write protocol, is to encode any IEEE 754 floating point NaN value.
+For the `Sum` and `Gauge` data points, use the `as_int` or `as_double` fields of the `NumberDataPoint` to encode invalid data.
+For the `Histogram` and `Summary` data points, use the `count` field to encode invalid data.

-NaN values can be used to indicate an explicit gap in an metric stream for Gauge and Sum valued points.
-For Histogram and Summary points, the sum should be used, since it is a floating point value.

-These observations can be included in a sequence of measurements without being considered resets, meaning they do not interact with the interpretation of `StartTimeUnixNano`.
-NaN-valued points are considered explicitly invalid point values.

 ### Implicit Staleness

-The implicit mechanism, characteristic of systems that push metric data, have a time-to-live (TTL) associated with metric streams.
-In these systems, data is expected to arrive more often than a specified duration specified, known as the the TTL parameter, otherwise they are considered stale.

-Implementations that perform a staleness calculation can be configured to issue an explicit staleness marker, or they can simply forget those streams.
+The implicit mechanism for detecting staleness uses the last `TimeUnixNanos` value in an unbroken sequence of events to determine whether the stream is stale.
+Treating the last measured value in a stream properly can depend on whether the point is very recent in time (i.e., nearly current).
+When this is the case, implementations may use the expected arrival time to indicate uncertainy over the next-to-arrive value.

+The uncertainy extends to late-arriving points only so far as an implementation is willing to admit them.
+Users interested in less uncertainty over the staleness should use the explicit staleness option described above.

 ## Temporal Alignment